plandes/bibstract/README.md

 * Export the matching entries to standard out: `bibstract export <file|directory>`

+## Converters

+A set of *converters* can be specified in the [configuration file], which modify each parsed BibTex entry in succession.
+Currently there the following:
+* **date_year**: Converts the year part of a date field to a year.
+This is useful when using Zotero's Better Biblatex extension that produces BibLatex formats, but you need BibTex entries.
+* **copy**: Copy or move one or more fields in the entry.
+This is useful when your bibliography style expects one key, but the output (i.e.BibLatex) outputs a different named field).
+When `destructive` is set to ``True``, this copy operation becomes a move.

+Converters can be set be set and configured in the [configuration file].

 ## Configuration

 A [configuration file] must be given, whose location is either given with a